Norton Rose Fulbright Studio Legale

 Related services and key industries

 Ginevra Biadico is an administrative lawyer based in Milan.
-She focuses on energy and infrastructure, permitting and environmental sectors.
+She focuses on energy, infrastructure and real estate.

-Ginevra is experienced in matters involving permitting, town-planning, environment and public procurement, both in court and out of court.
-She regularly assists international and Italian lenders, funds, investors, developers, employers and contractors with a wide range of energy and infrastructure projects, in national and International, private and public, sectors.
+Ginevra is experienced in contentious and non-contentious matters involving permitting, town-planning, environmental law and public procurement.
+She regularly assists international and Italian lenders, funds, investors, developers, employers and contractors on a wide variety of issues relating to energy, infrastructure and real estate projects.

-Ginevra has experience of advising on: photovoltaics; wind farms, biogas; biomass and hydroelectric energy; solar rooftop; greenhouse gases; natural gas co-generation; water desalination; energy efficiency; landfill; hospitals; shopping centres; highways; schools; and luxury resort projects.
+She has experience of advising on these types of projects: photovoltaic, wind, biogas, biomass, biomethane and hydroelectric, solar rooftop, greenhouse gas, natural gas co-generation, water desalination, energy efficiency, landfill, hospital, shopping centre, road and highway, school, and luxury resort.
 Her experience also includes advising clients participating in private and public tenders and on litigation proceedings in the renewable energy sector.
-She has worked on many high-profile national and cross-border project finance and acquisition transactions.
+Ginevra has worked on many high-profile national and cross-border project finance and M&A transactions.

-Prior to joining us, Ginevra worked in the administrative law department of a magic circle law firm and in the project finance and infrastructure department of an international boutique law firm.
+Before joining the firm in 2015, Ginevra worked in the administrative law department of a large international law firm and in the project finance and infrastructure department of a boutique law firm in Italy.
+She has also worked as in house legal counsel of a major player in the gas and energy sector.

-- Law (J.D. equivalent) with full marks - Bocconi University of Milan, 2009.
+- Law degree (full marks) - Bocconi University of Milan, 2009.
 Final dissertation: In-house provision of local public services

 - Avvocato, qualified in Italy 2012